nesterapp/rasa-admin/README.md

 # Rasa Admin web-app (humble Rasa-X replacement)

-A simple, yet useful Rasa backoffice web-app for tracking your Rasa bot conversations with users..
+A simple Rasa backoffice web-app for tracking your Rasa bot conversations with users..
 And more.

 ![screenshot](https://raw.githubusercontent.com/nesterapp/rasa-admin/main/screenshot.png)

 ### Features
-- Watch Bot<->users conversations on a chat like interface
+- Watch Bot<->users conversations
 - Send a message to user ( as Bot )

-### Built with

 ### Built with
 - Frontend: React JS